Admiral Juel

-The privateer brig Admiral Juel was the second largest ship in Denmark-Norway to be granted letters of marque during the Gunboat War between Denmark and Britain.
-The British Royal Navy captured her in a notable single ship action in 1808.
+Admiral Juel was a 28-gun Danish brig that was used as a privateer during the Gunboat War between Denmark and Britain.
+The second-largest privateer in Danish service during the conflict, she was captured by the Royal Navy in the action of 2 March 1808.

 Background

 The 1807 British attack on Copenhagen by land and sea left Denmark with few warships and poor options in continuing the fight with her new enemy.
 The ship-of-the-line HDMS Prinds Christian Frederik and a handful of brigs were (temporarily) safe in Norwegian ports, and the squadrons of gunboats elsewhere on the coast were primarily for defence.

 Within one week of the British forces departing with the remains of the Danish fleet, King Christian VII's government in Copenhagen promulgated the Danish Privateers Regulations (1807).
 Denmark was at war with Britain, and a part of the fight would fall to privateers.

 Denmark and Norway issued Kaperbrev (letters of marque).

 From 1807 to 1813 Danish shipping companies donated suitable ships (brigs, schooners and galleases) to the state which could then equip the ships for their new privateering role.
 One such ship was the brig Admiral Juel.

 Danish privateers were an important tactical weapon in the furtherance of the war.
 They were not on an equal footing with the British men-of-war but by forcing British merchant ships to follow a convoy system for protection fewer warships were available for active warfare against Denmark.